dwengovzw/learning_content/learning_objects/english/content/social_robot/1011_ontwerpproces/index.md

 ]
 teacher_exclusive: true
 ---

-# Het ontwerpproces
+# The design process
-## 10 - 20 minuten in de klas
+## 10 - 20 minutes in the classroom
-Nu de leerlingen een ruw concept hebben van wat sociale robots zijn, kun je samen met de klas een korte brainstormsessie houden om te zien of ze zelf het proces voor het bouwen van zo'n sociale robot kunnen opstellen.
+Now that the students have a rough concept of what social robots are, you can hold a short brainstorming session with the class to see if they can come up with the process for building such a social robot themselves.

-Het proces in dit leerpad verloopt als volgt:
+The process in this learning path is as follows:
-1. Ontwerpen van de sociale robot
+1. Designing the social robot
-2. Schrijven van eerste versie van het programma
+2. Writing the first version of the program
-3. Simuleren van het programma
+3. Simulating the program
-4. Debuggen van het programma
+4. Debugging the program
-5. Maken van elektrische schakelingen
+5. Making electrical circuits
-6. Bouwen van de robot
+6. Building the robot
-7. Testen en debuggen van de robot
+7. Testing and debugging the robot
-8. Afwerken van de robot
+8. Finishing the robot

-Je kunt de leerlingen alvast vertellen dat het proces dat ze zullen doorlopen uit verschillende stappen bestaat.
-Het is nu aan hen om te bedenken wat deze stappen precies inhouden.
+You can already tell the students that the process they will go through consists of several steps.
+It is now up to them to figure out what these steps entail.